Aldarn/Questionnaire-Python-MySQL/notes.md

 Below is a list of the different queries tried that return the correct result, with their average query speed against a collection of 102 sessions for reference:

-+ Using SUM and a LEFT JOIN trick with no WHERE clause on eligibility (`~1.5ms average`):
+1. Using SUM and a LEFT JOIN trick with no WHERE clause on eligibility (`~1.5ms average`):

 		SELECT SQL_NO_CACHE SUM(sessions1.eligible) AS eligibleCount
 		FROM sessions AS sessions1
 		LEFT JOIN sessions AS sessions2
 		ON sessions1.patient_id = sessions2.patient_id
 		AND sessions1.created < sessions2.created
 		WHERE sessions2.patient_id IS NULL

-+ Using a subquery within the WHERE clause (`~1ms average`):
+2. Using a subquery within the WHERE clause (`~1ms average`):

 		SELECT SQL_NO_CACHE COUNT(sessions1.id) AS eligibleCount
 		FROM sessions sessions1
 		WHERE sessions1.eligible = 1
 		AND sessions1.created = (
 			SELECT MAX(sessions2.created)
 			FROM sessions sessions2
 			WHERE sessions1.patient_id = sessions2.patient_id
 			AND sessions1.eligible = 1
 		)

-+ Using COUNT and a LEFT JOIN trick with a WHERE clause on eligibility (`~0.7ms average`):
+3. Using COUNT and a LEFT JOIN trick with a WHERE clause on eligibility (`~0.7ms average`):

 		SELECT SQL_NO_CACHE COUNT(sessions1.id) AS eligibleCount
 		FROM sessions AS sessions1
 		LEFT JOIN sessions AS sessions2
 		ON sessions1.patient_id = sessions2.patient_id
 		AND sessions1.created < sessions2.created
 		WHERE sessions2.patient_id IS NULL
 		AND sessions1.eligible = 1

-+ Using a subquery within an INNER JOIN (`~1.75ms average`):
+4. Using a subquery within an INNER JOIN (`~1.75ms average`):

 		SELECT SQL_NO_CACHE COUNT(sessions1.id) AS eligibleCount
 		FROM sessions sessions1
 		INNER JOIN(
 			SELECT patient_id, MAX(created) maxCreated
 			FROM sessions
 			GROUP BY patient_id
 		) sessions2
 		ON sessions1.patient_id = sessions2.patient_id
 		AND sessions1.created = sessions2.maxCreated
 		AND sessions1.eligible = 1

 TODO List
 ---------